 - Spain 🇪🇸: Spanish system has multiple numbers for identification purposes, all of which can function as TIN - read more here

 - Sweden 🇸🇪: Personnummer (for people registered in the Swedish population record)/Samordningsnummer (for people not registered in the Swedish population record) - 10 digits

 - United Kingdom 🇬🇧: Unique Taxpayer Reference - 10 digits, can be found on tax return forms; National Insurance Number - 2 letters + 6 digits + 1 letter, can be found on insurance cards, employee’s payslips, or letters issued by the Department for Work and Pensions

 bunq Business users

-If you only have a business account with us, you willl need to provide us with your personal Tax Identification Number rather than the one of your company.
+If you have a business account with us, you will need to provide us with your personal Tax Identification Number rather than the one of your company.
 This is because we always need to verify your personal account in order to activate your business account.
 You can find more details about that here.

 Still have questions?

 If you have trouble finding your Tax Identification Number, you can get in touch with the local authorities or contact our support with any questions.

 Want to learn more?